RobertD502/home-assistant-petkit/README.md

 2. Click the `+ ADD INTEGRATION` button in the lower right-hand corner
 3. Search for `PetKit`
 4. If using a PetKit Asia account, be sure the PetKit Asia account option is checked.
+5. If using a PetKit China account (accounts where the username is a number instead of email), be sure the PetKit China account option is checked.

 **The current polling interval is set to 2 minutes.
 If you would like to set a different polling interval, change the polling interval option (via the UI).
 Keep in mind, setting the polling interval too short may result in your account getting rate limited/blocked.**